PrestaShopCorp/docs.cloud.prestashop.com/docs/src/8-apis/README.md

     **Authorization Server URL (production) :** [https://oauth.prestashop.com/](https://oauth.prestashop.com/)

-    Below is an example of a request to the Authorization Server:
+    You can use the library you want for your favorite language.
+Here is a list of available code libraries at this [link](https://oauth.net/code/).
+If you want to make this with a curl, below is an example of a request to the Authorization Server:

     ```php
     curl --request POST \